City Stadium - Richmond Kickers

 Return on Investment 4

-Another star to the Red Army and the energy they bring to the stadium.
+There is a trailer on the concourse which serves as a club shop and sells Kickers gear to fans.
+A second star goes to the Red Army and the energy they bring to the stadium.

 Although City Stadium is showing its age, it’s still an exciting place to watch a match.
 Despite the instability in USL with levels changing and leagues being renamed on an almost yearly basis, City Stadium is still a great place to watch a Kickers game.